-Section 21.1.
+- Section 21.1.
 Should the City of Mt.
-Healthy choose to hire a full-time officer, part-time officers on the eligibility list will be given first consideration.
+Healthy choose to hire a full-time officer, part-time officers on the eligibility list will be given first consideration. - Section 21.2.

-Section 21.2.
 Shotguns 15: All officers assigned to patrol or investigative duties shall have a shotgun mounted in and readily available in their City provided vehicle while on duty with the City of Mt.
 Healthy.
-If AR 15/long guns are purchased by the City, they will be made available to part time employees in the same manner as offered to full time employees of the department.
+If AR 15/long guns are purchased by the City, they will be made available to part time employees in the same manner as offered to full time employees of the department. - Section 21.3 The employer shall provide to each Bargaining Unit Employee, if the Employee so desires, a printed copy of the Police Policy Manual and City Policy Manual.